ssreelakshmi88/-mildew-detection-cherry-leaves_milestonePP5/README.md

 ## ML Business Case

-- From the given dataset of images, we want to construct an supervised, single-label, binary classification ML model to predict if a leaf contains powdery mildew.
+- From the given dataset of images, we want to construct a supervised, single-label, binary classification ML model to predict if a leaf contains powdery mildew.

-- The purpose of this is to provide the client a faster and reliable diagnostic if a given leaf has powdery patches thereby confirming the cherry plants are not healthy.
+- The purpose of this model is to provide a faster and reliable diagnostic app to screen if a given leaf has powdery patches thereby confirming the cherry plants are not healthy.

 - Currently the disease is identified manually and it takes around 30 times for each tree.
 The process is very time-consuming and it is not scalable.